ncheong-141/A_star-search-algorithm/Code-description.md

              since the calculation at these cells are DIFFERENT from other cells. (e.g. you cannot evaluate cells to the left on the left wall since they do not exist.
-          -> Obstacle point, if it is an obstacle do not evaluate -> parent_eval, if true then don't re-evaluate as its been a parent vefore -> on_priolist and priolist_index, if true then its on the priority list
+          -> Obstacle point, if it is an obstacle do not evaluate -> parent_eval, if true then don't re-evaluate as its been a parent before -> on_priolist and priolist_index, if true then its on the priority list

         - Calculates for g,h,f costs are done using the member functions of Cell_ds.